Services for Individuals and Families

 End-of-Life Needs

-• Ensuring those gathered around the dying are cared for
+• Ensure those gathered are cared for and supported.

 Thank you so much!
 You have been a gift to Dad (and to me as well) and I appreciate all you've done for us!